 Hanging over the main entrance of the Smithsonian Air and Space Museum — the most visited museum in America — is a strange looking aircraft designed by the visionary aviation engineer Burt Rutan.
 Looking Up, Way Up! is a documentary film that tells the story of this legendary maverick who makes his career by doing the impossible.

 Burt’s creating yet another groundbreaking aircraft — in his garage.

-Producer/Directors Scott B and Sandy Guthrie spent over 15 years chronicling Burt’s unique and fascinating story.
-With extraordinary exclusive access to his creative process, breathtaking aerial & archival footage, and candid interviews with Burt, his family, colleagues, competitors, and those he’s inspired— Looking Up, Way Up! takes us on an unforgettable journey that reveals the genius and passion behind a true pioneer.
+We’ve spent over 15 years chronicling Rutan’s unique and fascinating story.
+With extraordinary exclusive access to his creative process, breathtaking aerial & archival footage, and candid interviews with Rutan, his family, colleagues, competitors, and those he’s inspired — Looking Up, Way Up! is a candid and unforgettable journey into the genius and passion behind a true pioneer.